andyfiorini/concourse-cf-deployment/README.md

-## 18F Cloud Foundry Bosh Deployment Manifests and Concourse pipeline
+## Altoros Cloud Foundry Bosh Deployment Manifests and Concourse pipeline

-This repo contains the source for the Bosh deployment manifest and deployment pipeline for the 18F Cloud Foundry deployment.
+This repo contains the source for the Bosh deployment manifest and deployment pipeline for a Cloud Foundry deployment(Based on 18F repo).

 ### How to generate the final manifest: